ferranschen/ferranschen/README.md

 Hello!
 I'm Wei-Hao Chen, a Ph.D. candidate in the Department of Computer Science at **Purdue University** and a member of the **Human-Centered Software Systems Lab** under the guidance of Professor Tianyi Zhang.

-My research focuses on technical aspects of **Human Computer/AI Interaction (HCI/HAI)**, particularly in building novel interactive systems to help:
+My research focuses on building novel interactive systems to help:

 - 📊 **Data scientists**
 - 💻 **Developers**